 You see, asking a silent performer to suddenly switch to the talkies is like asking a sculptor to exclusively take up painting.
 Silent performers projected emotion using only their bodies.
 With the talkies, they had to rebalance their style for the addition of voices.

 5. Their voices were fine, just not right for the parts they played

 Reginald Denny took a while finding his niche.
 Initially known for boxing pictures, he later discovered a gift for subtle, everyday comedy.
-Denny played very American roles: suburbanites, wage slaves, general middle class everymen and the occasional rich eccentric.
-Once sound revealed his English accent, he was in demand to play rich swells from the UK, which is a pity as he really excelled at light comedies based on daily life.
+Denny played very American roles: suburbanites, wage slaves, general middle class everymen and the occasional spunky rich eccentric.
+(One article described Denny’s parts as “corn-fed American boys” which is wrong on so many levels.
+A Denny hero was urban or suburban.)
+After the talkies, with his English accent on display, those parts were no longer part of his main repertoire.
 Note that his career was not really damaged, he simply had to switch gears.